Gauteng High Court

-The Gauteng Division of the High Court of South Africa is a superior court of law which has general jurisdiction over the South African province of Gauteng and the eastern part of North West province.
+The Gauteng High Court (in full the Gauteng Division of the High Court of South Africa) is a superior court of law which has general jurisdiction over the South African province of Gauteng.
 The main seat of the division is at Pretoria, while a local seat at Johannesburg has concurrent jurisdiction over the southern parts of Gauteng.

 Audrey Ledwaba has been the Acting Judge President of the division since appointment of Dunstan Mlambo as Deputy Chief Justice of South Africa.
+As of February 2024 the division has positions for 86 active judges, made up of 46 in Pretoria and 40 in Johannesburg.

 History

 A High Court was established for the South African Republic (the Transvaal Republic) in 1877, while the Witwatersrand gold fields were visited by a circuit court subordinate to the High Court.
 Both courts ceased to exist as a result of the British victory in the Second Anglo-Boer War.
 In 1902, two superior courts were established for the new Transvaal Colony: the Supreme Court of the Transvaal in Pretoria, and subordinate to it the High Court of Witwatersrand in Johannesburg.
 On the creation of the Union of South Africa these courts became the Transvaal Provincial Division and the Witwatersrand Local Division, respectively, of the Supreme Court of South Africa.